oroinc/OroCRMZendeskBundle/Resources/doc/api/ticket.md

 #### get_subresource

-Retrieve the record of a Zendesk ticket type configured for a specific Zendesk ticket.
+Retrieve a record of a Zendesk ticket type configured for a specific Zendesk ticket.

 #### get_relationship